-Many different problems, from a simple sprain to severe arthritis, can cause pain or swelling of the wrist.
+From a simple sprain to severe arthritis, many different problems can cause pain or swelling of the wrist.
 One of the more common causes of wrist pain and swelling is DeQuervain’s tenosynovitis.
 DeQuervain’s tenosynovitis is inflammation of the tissue on the thumb side of the wrist.
 Tendons (cord-like fibers that attach muscle to bone) and synovium (a slick membrane that covers tendons and allows them to move easily) become irritated, causing pain.
-The pain is felt on the thumb side of the wrist and swelling is often present.
-Your doctor can tell, from examining the wrist and hand, whether the tendons are inflamed
+The pain is felt on the thumb side of the wrist, and swelling is often present.
+Your doctor can tell, from examining the wrist and hand, whether the tendons are inflamed.

 Causes of DeQuervain’s Tenosynovitis

 Causes of DeQuervain’s include the repetitive motion of the wrist, overuse, direct trauma, and inflammatory diseases such as rheumatoid arthritis.
 DeQuervain’s often occurs in new mothers, as they overuse their wrists lifting little ones.